beanstalkd/beaneater/README.md

 When a client connects, its watch list is initially just the tube named `default`.
 Tube names are at most 200 bytes.
 It specifies the tube to use.
 If the tube does not exist, it will be automatically created.

+Tubes can have jobs inserted (put) into the used tube and jobs pulled out (reserved) from watched tubes.
 You can also see lists of tubes in various states:

 ```ruby